aiven/aiven-docs/docs/products/mysql/howto/migrate-db-to-aiven-via-console.md

-    To make sure you have GTID enabled, open your `my.cnf` file in `/etc/my.cnf` or `/etc/mysql/my.cnf` (if no luck finding the file, check out [more potential locations in the table corresponding to your OS in the MySQL
+    To make sure you have GTID enabled, open your `my.cnf` file in `/etc/my.cnf` or `/etc/mysql/my.cnf` (if no luck finding the file, see [more potential locations in the table corresponding to your OS in the MySQL
     documentation](https://dev.mysql.com/doc/refman/8.0/en/option-files.html)).